tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 Kubernetes is an orchestration and automation tool for containers.
 Kubernetes is a cluster management open-source platform for managing and orchestrating containerized workload, application and services.
 Kubernetes is a clusters environment of a number of physical server or virtual machines (called nodes) where all the required software are installed to run containers and the components of kubernetes are also installed. once the Kubernetes is up and running, the user will have the ability to deploy containerized application through kubernetes and kubernetes will then provide a way to manage the lifecycle of containerized applications across an entire cluster.
 Kubernetes provide self-healing of failed containers, auto-scaling of container depending on required performance and resource utilization, ability to add plugins to add features to the kubernetes cluster such as the CNI (Container Networking Interface) plugin that provides networking and security capabilities as well as the ability to add other tools to the kubernetes environment adding further capabilities such as monitoring, reporting, load balancing, and much more.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Overview: - Why you need Kubernetes and what it can do`:
+> *Reference*
+>
+> *Referring to Kubernetes documentation*
+>

-- Containers are a good way to bundle and run your applications.
+> - *Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
-Wouldn't it be easier if this behavior was handled by a system?
+Wouldn't it be easier if this behavior was handled by a system?*<sup>Reference [5](#References)</sup>

-- That's how Kubernetes comes to the rescue!
+> - *That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
-For example: Kubernetes can easily manage a canary deployment for your system.
+For example: Kubernetes can easily manage a canary deployment for your system.*<sup>Reference [5](#References)</sup>

 ---